 ‘Apart from having to do the Edmund Hilary bit,’ whispered Jindle.
 ‘Is breaking into someone’s warehouse strictly legal and above board, sarge?’

 ‘Of course, Ajay,’ Trent reassured him.
 ‘You’re seconded to The Bloc-Busters squad now.
 Everything we do is a hundred per cent kosher.’

-‘Not exactly, I found it at a crime scene,’ said Farrow.
-‘I just haven’t got round to handing it in yet.’
+‘I found it at a crime scene,’ said Farrow.
+‘I just haven’t got around to handing it in yet.’

 ‘What crime scene?’

-‘Takings robbery in Ealing,’ he said.
+‘A security van robbery in Ealing,’ he said.
 ‘We were sat in the pub watching Euro 2004 when we got the shout.’

 ‘We beat Croatia 4-2.’